arktypeio/arktype/pkgs/type/README.md

 #### Tuple

-Tuple definitions are useful for lists of a fixed length and are represented the same way.
+Tuple definitions are useful for fixed-length lists and are represented as expected.

 ```ts
 const bar = parse([